KookyLukey/MSU-CSCI441-Spring-2015/README.md

 ---------------------

 To download your repository so it's ready for modifications, we need to clone it.
-Once git is installed, run the following command with <repo url> replaced with the url to your repository (shown in the upper right of the Overview page on bit bucket).
+Once git is installed, run the following command with &lt;repo url&gt; replaced with the url to your repository (shown in the upper right of the Overview page on bit bucket).
 It'll look something like https://jallwine@bitbucket.org/jallwine/msu-csci441-spring-2015.git.